Facucuervo87/VM-Approver/README.md

 ## Requirements
  - Python3
  - requests library `pip3 install requests`
- - pandas library   `pip3 install panadas`
+ - pandas library   `pip3 install pandas`

 ## Running the program
 Open `settings.json` and modify the csv path to be uploaded and the VM-Orchestrator url being used.